Development & Marketing Officer

 Subscribe to the Monthly Newsletter, Museum Messenger

-Join Fraunces Tavern Museum’s first summer youth program and explore the aftermath of the HMS Asia bombardment in the summer of 1775 to give voice to the past and those who lived the historical reality.
+Register now to attend Fraunces Tavern Museum’s new summer camp and explore the aftermath of the HMS Asia bombardment in the summer of 1775 to give voice to the past and those who lived the historical reality.

 Students will investigate the many elements of the 18th century New York City life through research and exploratory theater techniques.
 Taking an active role in their learning processes, participants will ponder the physical, emotional, and mental components of the time period and create personal characters from their findings.
 As a final stage of the process, participants will bring these characters together for a uniquely devised performance piece at the Fraunces Tavern Museum set in the summer of 1775.

 - Program Run Dates: July 28 – August 17 (weekdays* from 9:30am – 2pm)

 - Program Location: Fraunces Tavern Museum, walking tours of the Lower Manhattan area, and one field trip within the New York City area (specific location TBD)